 If you’ve never purchased a property before, chances are you’ve never heard of an appraisal.
-Most lenders will require one in order to supply funding for loans and mortgages, and many borrowers are often unaware or wary of obtaining them.
+Most lenders will require one in order to supply funding for loans and mortgages.
+Many borrowers are often unaware of this requirement or are wary of obtaining appraisals.

 In short, an appraisal is an unbiased assessment of a property’s value.
-They take into account features of a property that effect the general condition.
-According to Forbes, these can include a house’s location, quality of construction, age, number of bedrooms and bathrooms, the design and curb appeal, type of heating and cooling, square footage, storage, and recent renovations.
+Appraisers take into account features of a property that effect the general condition.
+According to Forbes, these can include a house’s location, construction quality, age, number of bedrooms and bathrooms, etc.

-When an appraiser looks at these items, they are measured against comparable houses in the area that have recently sold.
+When an appraiser looks at these items, they are measured against comparable houses that have recently sold.
 This way, an accurate judgement can be made for the value of the home.

 Why Should I Want an Appraisal?

-Simply put, appraisals are essential for accurately pricing your property in order to protect both the lender and the borrower.
-While you may walk into a deal assuming a property is valued at a specific number, the realistic value of the home might be completely off.
+Simply put, appraisals are essential for accurately pricing your property.
+This protects both the lender and the borrower.
+While you may walk into a deal with an assumption of the property’s value, it might be completely off.

 Because of this, lenders will often require an appraisal prior to funding your investment.
 Licensed appraisers are third parties with no stake in the value of the home.
 They take into account the current attributes of the property to provide an as-is number.
 Then, given any changes and renovations that are planned for the property, they provide an after-repair value.